Q: What is Same Day ACH?

 Q: How can I ensure items not intended for same day settlement are processed properly?

-Q: How do I change the effective entry date on my batch?
+Q: How do I change the effective entry date on my file?

 A: If you use software to create a NACHA formatted ACH file, work with your provider to ensure the software applies the effective date either Same Day or Future Day depending on when you want your ACH files to process.
 If you elect to send Same Day ACH files, work with your Treasury Management Relationship Manager to sign up for the Same Day ACH service.

 If you use Business Gateway® to create a NACHA formatted ACH file, the system is ready.
-If you do not wish to originate Same Day ACH files, you do not need to do anything.
 If you would like to originate Same Day ACH files, work with your Treasury Management Relationship Manager to sign up for the Same Day ACH service.

-Q: What will happen if I continue to send same day or stale dated files and I'm not signed up for Same Day ACH?
+Q: What will happen if I continue to send same day or stale dated files and have not signed up for Same Day ACH?

-A: Stale dates will cause delays in normal ACH processing.
-If your file is received prior to 11:30 a.m.
-CST, it could be processed same day and you will be charged Same Day ACH fees.
+A: If your file is received prior to 11:30 a.m.
+CT, it could be processed same day and you will be charged Same Day ACH fees.
+If you continue to send same day or stale dated files, you will be opted in for Same Day ACH so your files will process normally as Same Day ACH files.

-Q: If I receive a Same Day ACH Credit, when will I see it in my account and how will I know it was a Same Day ACH?
+Q: If I receive a Same Day ACH Credit or Debit, when will I see it in my account and how will I know it was a Same Day ACH?

-A: Same Day ACH Credits received to your account will post by the end of the bank's posting day.
-The transaction will post to your account with the same type of transaction description and details as the ACH Credits that currently post to your account today.
+A: Same Day ACH Credits and debits received to your account will post by the end of the bank's posting day.
+You may see the transaction as pending in your account as soon as it is received by the Receiving Depository Financial Institution (RDFI).
+The transaction will post to your account with the same type of transaction description and details as the ACH Credits and Debits that currently post to your account today.